 There are many famous men and women in the history we learn about who suffered stretches of depression.
 A research conducted at Virginia Commonwealth University School of Medicine stipulated that short showers in cold water helps in stimulating the ‘blue spot’ in the brain.
 The ‘blue spot’ is the brain’s primary origin of noradrenaline — a chemical that could help in reducing depression.

-Hot water has a mean habit of drying out your skin and hair.
+Hot water has a mean habit of drying out your skin and hair, specially if you don’t have a Professional Haircut done by the right people.
 To avoid having itchy and ashy elbows, flaking scalps and parched skin, consider turning down the temperature of your shower water.
 Cold water gives shinier hair and healthy, glowing skin.
 The skin benefits from the cold water as it closes up the pores and cuticles in which microscopic dirt particles can accumulate.

 A study done in 1993, England, found that people who took cold showers every day saw an increase in the number of virus fighting white blood cells in comparison with people who took hot showers.
 The researchers believe that this is caused due to the increased metabolic rate.
 This results from the body trying to warm up, thus activating the immune system and releasing more white blood cells in response.